ooni/probe-cli/docs/design/dd-003-step-by-step.md

 library.
 Such deviations were supposed to be made only to meet our specific measurement goals;

-2. The decorator pattern has lead to complexity in creating measurement types, which in turn seems to be the reason why the previous issue exists;
+2. The decorator pattern has led to complexity in creating measurement types, which in turn seems to be the reason why the previous issue exists;

 3. The decorator pattern does not allow us to precisely collect all the